 Olivanto Orchard and Turca Farm are in Villa de Leyva, Boyaca Department, Colombia.
 The growers at these two locations used drip to irrigate their olive trees, but they were unsatisfied with the crop quality and yield.
 They needed an economic system that could easily replace the drip lines and improve their return on investment.

-Senninger’s regional manager in South America recommended the Senninger Spray Stakes because they because they could be installed onto the existing drip system after some minor design adaptations.
+Senninger’s regional manager in South America recommended the Senninger Spray Stakes because they could be installed onto the existing drip system after some minor design adaptations.
 They are an economical and efficient replacement for localized irrigation and the ideal system for growers who have little time or funds to dedicate to their irrigation systems.
 Their quick and easy maintenance guarantees maximum yields at a low cost.

 After switching to Spray Stakes, farmers at Olivanto Orchard noticed water reached the entire root zone of the trees.
 This means a larger reservoir of moisture was now available to them.